 - While driving, the accused was under the influence of marijuana or the combined effects of marijuana and alcohol.

-It’s important to note that a person cannot use their legal right to use marijuana as defense against DUI marijuana charges.
-This means it’s illegal to drive while under the influence of medical marijuana in California.
-Similarly, a Marijuana DUI attorney would not invoke as defense against such charges, the fact that another factor in addition to marijuana contributed to impairment while driving.
+It's important to note that a person cannot use their legal right to use marijuana as a defense against DUI marijuana charges.
+This means it's illegal to drive while under the influence of medical marijuana in California.
+Similarly, a Marijuana DUI attorney would not invoke as a defense against such charges, the fact that another factor in addition to marijuana contributed to impairment while driving.

 A Driver's Defense to Marijuana DUI Charges in California